Published on May 11th, 2017 | by Contributing Author6

 Many retailers send a single direct-mail postcard and are disappointed by the results, never to market with postcards (or other direct-mail tools) again.
-That’s a mistake, because repetition sells.
+That’s a mistake because repetition sells.
 You’ve probably heard of the rule of seven – a customer has to see an offer seven times to buy.
-This doesn’t mean you need to send seven different postcards, but two or three won’t hurt, especially when used in conjunction with banners, flyers, ads, and digital marketing.
+Following this principle doesn’t mean you need to send seven different postcards, but two or three won’t hurt, especially when used in conjunction with banners, flyers, ads and digital marketing.

 Do you follow up with your customers after they’ve made purchases?
 Rewarding customers for their loyalty is a great way to build relationships and earn more sales.
 Send new customers a special gift, such as a ten percent off coupon (which you can track), to encourage them to visit again.
 Use these four ways to keep customers coming back again and again.

 Never miss the opportunity to greet your customers and engage them with an open-ended question about how you can help them.
 You might ask who they’re shopping for and what that person likes so you can make personalized suggestions.
 Help customers find the perfect gift (for others or themselves) and become a reliable resource for the future.
 Providing valuable content in the form of help, advice, tips and how-tos can also help your business stay top of mind with customers.

 6. Employee training